aloubyansky/playground/README.md

     </release>
   </core>
 ```
-1. Name that is used to refere to the core member in the POMs and other generated resources
+1. Name that is used to refer to the core member in the POMs and other generated resources
 1. The original Quarkus core BOM coordinates the platform is based on
 1. The coordinates under which the generated Quarkus core platform BOM should be installed and deployed